DumitruCimpean/DumitruCimpean/README.md

   - Discord: pabloazza
   - Mail: dumitrucimpean9@gmail.com

-_i know i'm using the default template, it just fits best_
+_i know i'm using the default template, it just fits best for now_